 The wave sizes and peaks include:

 Freak Peak Wedge: 2 waves that collide from either end of the lagoon creating the perfect air ramp

 Peel: A fast, hollow, and peeling wave perfect for longboarding.

 As far as pricing, a beginner session costs $60 for one hour, which includes a surfboard rental.
 Intermediate and longboard sessions are $75.
 Expert sessions are $90 per hour.
 If you’re a parent looking to be a spectator, all day beach passes are $20.
 Plus, you can take advantage of the food and cabanas on property.
 Private bookings start at $2,500 per hour as well.

 Learn more about this wave pool surfing venue by visiting the Waco Surf Website.

 Another wave pool surfing option is found in the heart of the theme parks in Orlando, Florida: Typhoon Lagoon.

-Each 3-hour session comes packed with 100 waves, broken into sets of 25.
+Each 3-hour session at Typhoon Lagoon comes packed with 100 waves, broken into sets of 25.
 Before the session, you can choose between:

 If you decide this is the wave pool surfing venue best for you, here’s a tip: even though the wave isn’t exactly intimidating, don’t take your leash off your board.
 We’ve seen several leashless boards get tossed on the concrete, putting a damper on an already expensive surf session.